Nazek-Altayeb/Kush-magazine/README.md

 # Goal
-Develop an online magazine where moderators could write articles of different topics, and login users could add comments and like articles, where also guests would have the ability to read and search articles.
+Develop an online magazine where moderators could write articles of different topics, login users could write comments and like articles, where also guests would have the ability to read and search articles.

+# Target audience
+- Readers who interest in online magazines.

+# User Experience
-# User Stories
+## User Stories

 1. As a website owner I want to:
     - Manage access priviliges.